Nakasar/meteo_generator/Node/readme.md

 ```

 ### Data Format
-All endpoints returns json data containing a boplean success field.
+All endpoints returns json data containing a boolean success field.

 When requesting meteo for a given region, you will receive a json containing the following fields :